Dirty Sexy Things: Episodes

+Last episode of the series.
+Perous sends the group to stay in a country manor to prepare for the final shoot and his exhibition is finally uncovered.

 Reception

 The series, so far, has been met with mixed reviews with critics citing it as yet another set-up reality show along the same lines as Made in Chelsea and Geordie Shore.
 Metro said "Dirty Sexy Things makes it neither Dirty nor Sexy but really rather boring".
 Other reviews were less negative stating the cast were "likeable bunch of model archetypes" and that the show "looks like it could offer a modicum of fun".